ryantin89-commits/EmployeeDirectory/README.md

 ---

 ## 🧠 How It Works
-- Employee data is stored in an **ArrayList** within an in-memory repository (`EmployeeRepository.java`).
+- com.cityhall.dms.Employee data is stored in an **ArrayList** within an in-memory repository (`com.cityhall.dms.EmployeeRepository.java`).
 - The program runs entirely in memory — **no external database yet**.
-- A text-based menu (`EmployeeApp.java`) handles user interaction.
+- A text-based menu (`com.cityhall.dms.EmployeeApp.java`) handles user interaction.
-- `EmployeeService.java` validates and manages logic between the user and repository.
+- `com.cityhall.dms.EmployeeService.java` validates and manages logic between the user and repository.
 - The program loads data from a simple `.txt` file with this format:
 FirstName,LastName,Email,Department,Phone,OfficeLocation,HireDate